CSCW 2026 Workshop Full-day workshop Nine organizers · academia + industry

 We invite 2–4 page position provocations from researchers, practitioners, and theorists working on human–AI collaboration, accountability in cooperative work, or the social organization of knowledge production.
 Two deadlines so participants who need lead time for visas or travel can plan ahead.

-⟶ Late deadline
+⟶ Extended deadline

-August 1, 2026
+August 11, 2026

 • 2–4 pages excluding references